-- 20. The SFC and the HKMA wish to highlight that under the Terms and conditions, intermediaries should only permit clients to deposit or withdraw fiat currencies from their accounts, and should not allow the deposit or withdrawal of client virtual assets, so as to minimise the risks associated with the transfer of virtual assets. - 21.
-Where Type 1 intermediaries provide VA dealing services as an introducing agent, they should only introduce clients which are professional investors to SFC-licensed platforms.
-They should not relay any orders on behalf of their clients to the platforms or hold any client assets, including fiat currencies and client virtual assets, for the introducing services.
-These requirements will be imposed by the SFC (and in consultation with the HKMA, where applicable) as licensing or registration conditions. - 22.
-With respect to virtual asset discretionary account management services, licensed corporations providing services which meet the de minimis threshold, ie, a stated investment objective of a portfolio to invest in virtual assets or an intention to invest 10% or more of the gross asset value of a portfolio in virtual assets, are subject to additional requirements set out in the Proforma Terms and Conditions for Licensed Corporations which Manage Portfolios that Invest in Virtual Assets (RA9 Terms and Conditions) published in October 2019.
-Going forward, registered institutions wishing to provide such services should inform the SFC and the HKMA and will be required to comply with the RA9 Terms and Conditions which will be imposed as registration conditions. - 23.
-For discretionary account management services, the SFC and the HKMA wish to further clarify that where a Type 1 intermediary is authorised by its clients to provide VA dealing services on a discretionary basis as an ancillary service, the intermediary should only invest less than 10% of the gross asset value of the client's portfolio in virtual assets.
+- introducing services.
+These requirements will be imposed by the SFC (and in consultation with the HKMA, where applicable) as licensing or registration conditions. - 21.
+Intermediaries which provide dealing services in tokenised securities should comply with the existing requirements governing dealing in securities and the expected standards of conduct and guidance on tokenised securities issued by the SFC from time to time.

+C. Provision of asset management services in respect of virtual assets

+- 22. With respect to virtual asset portfolio managers and virtual asset discretionary account management services, intermediaries providing services which meet the de minimis threshold, ie, a stated investment objective of a portfolio to invest in virtual assets or an intention to invest 10% or more of the gross asset value of a portfolio in virtual assets, are subject to additional requirements set out in the Proforma terms and conditions for licensed corporations or registered institutions which manage portfolios that invest in virtual assets (RA9 Terms and conditions) (see Appendix 7 to this circular).
+These requirements will be imposed by the SFC (and in consultation with the HKMA, where applicable) as licensing or registration conditions. - 23.
+For discretionary account management services, the SFC and the HKMA wish to further clarify that where a Type 1 intermediary is authorized by its clients to provide VA dealing services on a discretionary basis as an ancillary service, the intermediary should only invest less than 10% of the gross asset value of the client's portfolio in virtual assets. - 24.
+Intermediaries which provide asset management services in tokenised securities should comply with the existing requirements governing asset management and the expected standards of conduct and guidance on tokenised securities issued by the SFC from time to time.

-C. Provision of virtual asset advisory services
+D. Provision of virtual asset advisory services

-24. Provision of advisory services in virtual assets (VA-advisory services) forms part of an intermediary's advisory business and may therefore affect its fitness and properness to conduct regulated activities.
+25. Provision of advisory services in virtual assets (VA-advisory services) forms part of an intermediary's advisory business and may therefore affect its fitness and properness to conduct regulated activities.
 Accordingly, intermediaries are expected to comply with all the regulatory requirements imposed by the SFC and the HKMA when providing advisory services, irrespective of the nature of the virtual assets.
-Furthermore, such services should only be provided to intermediaries' existing clients to which they provide services in Type 1 or Type 4 regulated activities.
+Furthermore, such services should only be provided to intermediaries' clients to which they provide services in Type 1 or Type 4 regulated activity.